aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shape/has_image/_index.md

 ﻿---
+title: Shape.has_image property
+linktitle: has_image property
-title: has_image property
+articleTitle: has_image property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns ``True`` if the shape has image bytes or links an image."
+description: "Shape.has_image property.
+Returns ``True`` if the shape has image bytes or links an image."
 type: docs
 weight: 80
 url: /python-net/aspose.words.drawing/shape/has_image/